 There are two main categories of dwarf rabbits – with erect ears (Angora lions, dwarf foxes, Teddy) and with hanging ears (rabbits “rams”).
-Despite the fact that rabbits are known for their meek temper, they still remain wild animals.
-Therefore, before you buy, you should get acquainted with the most popular breeds and features of their character, so that you do not regret about your choice.
+Even though rabbits are known for their meek temper, they remain wild animals.
+Therefore, before you buy, you should get acquainted with the most popular breeds and features of their character, so that you do not regret your choice.

 - Hermelin is the first officially recognized and most common breed, with which work on the selection of dwarf rabbits began.
-This breed was bred solely in order to get white fur similar to ermine fur.
-Today there are two subspecies of this breed – in some rabbits the eyes are blue, in others – red.
-Rabbit hair of this breed is dense and thick, because they do not tolerate heat.
-As for the nature, this breed is not recommended for beginner breeders.
+This breed was bred solely to get white fur similar to ermine fur.
+Today there are two subspecies of this breed – in some rabbits, the eyes are blue, in others – red.
+Rabbit hair of this breed is dense and thick because they do not tolerate heat.
+As for nature, this breed is not recommended for beginner breeders.
 Males, though not aggressive, do not like being disturbed by them, females are nervous, but it depends more on what conditions the rabbit is in.

 - Color dwarf, or short-haired dwarf rabbit.
-Known, first of all, for its variety (over 60) colors, as well as a small but strong body, neat ears and lively eyes.
+Known, first of all, for its variety (over 60) colors, as well as a small but strong body, neat ears, and lively eyes.
 The dwarf behaves quite aggressively during puberty – he may start to bite the owner or beat him with his paw.
-This usually goes by one and a half years, however, by castrating a crawl you can reduce its aggressiveness earlier.
+It usually goes by one and a half years, however, by castrating a crawl, you can reduce its aggressiveness earlier.

 - Dwarf rabbits “Rex” different phlegmatic character, not too active.
 These are amusing little animals, with shiny short hair, similar to plush toys, with large round eyes.
 The main feature of this breed is an underdeveloped mustache, a slightly pointed muzzle, slightly elongated protruding ears and strong, slightly shortish legs.